inside.ewu.edu

 Satisfies: a university graduation requirement–diversity.

-This course applies basic sociological concepts and theories to explore, analyze, and explain sports' role in our everyday lives.
-Topics include (but are not limited to) the following: sport and culture, sport and socialization, sport and race, sport and gender, sport and the economy, and sport and politics.
-The core theme of the course is to understand the interconnected relationship between how organized and professional sports shape and is being shaped by society.
+Applies basic sociological concepts and theories to explore, analyze, and explain sports' role in our everyday lives.
+Topics include (but are not limited to): sport and culture, sport and socialization, sport and race, sport and gender, sport and the economy, and sport and politics.
+The core theme is to understand the interconnected relationship between how organized and professional sports shape and is being shaped by society.

 SOCI 351.
 SOCIAL STRATIFICATION.
 5 Credits.